brimdata/super/book/src/command/output.md

 > Having the default output format dependent on the terminal status
 > causes an occasional surprise
 > (e.g., forgetting `-f` or `-s` in a scripted test that works fine on the
-> command line but fails in CI), this avoids problematic performance where a
+> command line but fails in CI).
+However, this avoids problematic performance where a
-> data pipeline deployed to product accidentally uses SUP instead of CSUP.
+> data pipeline deployed to production accidentally uses SUP instead of CSUP.
 > Since `super` gracefully handles any input, this would be hard to detect.
 > Alternatively, making CSUP always be default would cause much annoyance when
 > binary data is written to the terminal.